 Once students are admitted to programs, they are required to inform the Center for Education Abroad and the program sponsor of their plans as quickly as possible.
 Many programs ask for a non-refundable deposit to hold a student's place in the program.
-Deposits range from $100 to $1,000 and are discussed in acceptance materials.
+Deposits range from $100 to $1,000 and are covered in acceptance materials.
 The average is around $500.
 Deposits come out of the program fee; they are not in addition to the fee.

 Students admitted to semester DIS, EPA, IES Abroad, and most UR programs will be asked to submit an Intent to Enroll form, rather than submitting a confirmation deposit.
 If a student does not participate after submitting this form, they will be responsible for the deposit.
 Students who participate in summer or other short-term programs must pay a confirmation deposit.

 In the event that you enroll in an education abroad program and are unable to complete it, refunds (if any) will be based on Rochester’s standard refund schedule, and on recoverable costs.
 The refund schedule is applied according to the calendar of the education abroad program.
 If you enroll in a non-UR program, no refund is possible for the study abroad fee and you will need to talk to your program about any possible refunds.

 - Study Abroad Fee: for non-partner programs only - $1,980 per semester, $375 for summer and short-term programs (2023-24)